alanwhite/sub-lic-spec/README.md

 # Subscription Licensing System with Certificate Authentication

-A production-ready subscription licensing system that enables clients to operate offline for extended periods while maintaining security through certificate-based authentication and preventing casual license sharing.
+A production-ready subscription licensing system with **complete reference implementation** that enables clients to operate offline for extended periods while maintaining security through certificate-based authentication and preventing casual license sharing.

+**This repository contains both the design specification AND a working reference implementation.**

 ## Overview